lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 Activity Aware IDS uses CloudTrial and the least privilege principle.

 Lets imagine a user named Mr. X had his credentials compromised by a attacker Mr. Z.
 Mr. Z wants to see what groups and roles they have access to through Mr. X's account.
-Mr. Z doesn’t have access to view the groups he is associated with, or doesn’t have access to view the policies attached to those groups.
+Mr. Z doesn’t have access to view the groups he is associated with, or doesn’t have access to view policies attached to those groups.
 If Mr. Z attempts to view the policies of those groups, the system will raise a access denied which gets logged to CloudTrail.

 At this point Activity Aware IDS receives the denial log, converts it into a friendly format, and then sends it to your Slack Channel.
 Once the message arrives, you will see that there are strange “Access Denied” messages associated with Mr. X..
 A good administrator will call the culprit causing that message and finds he is not performing the actions.
 Time to replace his credentials.